shay-te/core-lib/website/docs/user_security.md

 sidebar_label: User Security
 ---

-`Core-Lib` has classes that provide user security implementations that the user may tailor to their needs for authorization or authentication purposes.
+`Core-Lib` has classes that provide user security implementations that users can tailor to their needs for authorization or authentication purposes.
 These classes function together, and the user must implement them in order for `User Security` to work as expected.

 Classes that handle `User Security`